 On May 17, 2017, we issued MARCorp a \$5,882,353 original issue discount convertible promissory note (the "Series E Convertible Note") in consideration for gross proceeds of \$5,000,000.
 On November 2, 2017, we received a default notice from MARCorp alleging that we were in default under the Series E Convertible Note and on November 29, 2017, we received a payoff letter from MARCorp requesting, in addition to default interest, penalties and other fees, including additional warrants to purchase 487,864 shares of common stock due as a result of such default payments due, that we agree to fully release all future claims against them.
 Notwithstanding the fact that we have repaid MARCorp, they have refused to release the liens on our assets.
-In the event we are unsuccessful in having MARCorp's claim to the additional 487,864 warrants.
+In the event we are unsuccessful in having MARCorp's liens removed, our business, operating results and financial condition would be adversely affected.
+In addition, we are disputing MARCorp's claim to the additional 487,864 warrants.
 Any legal proceedings initiated in connection with this dispute could be time-consuming and expensive to resolve and could divert management's attention and resources.
-Furthermore, if we were to lose our argument that we do not owe MARCorp the additional 487,864 warrants, you will suffer additional dilution beyond the fully diluted calculation that we have included in the financial statements and tables in this prospectus.
+Furthermore, if we were to lose our argument that we have included in the financial statements and tables in this prospectus.